 1. Currently free

 Amazon currently has not priced to EBC feature, and it’s thus free of cost.
-Before they put up a price tag on this feature, you must indulge in designing catchy and customer-centric creatives for maximizing your possible spike in sales.
+Before they put up a price tag on this feature, you must indulge in designing catchy and customer-centric creatives to maximize your possible spike in sales.

 2. Evident brand value